Thegolfingocto/KD_wo_CE/README.md

 By mixing and matching different config parameters, one can recreate many popular FKD and RKD methods.
 See the provided ExperimentConfigs for some examples of how this works.

 # Remarks
 Thank you for checking out this repository!
-I hope this readme has provided you with sufficient informaiton to accomplish your goals.
-If it has not, reach out to me via email (preferred) or create an issue.
+I hope this readme has provided you with sufficient information to accomplish your goals.
+If it has not, reach out to me via email at ```nick.cooper@colorado.edu``` (preferred) or create an issue.
 I'm always happy to help.